 We are subject to interest rate risk on a portion of our long-term debt under the Credit Facility.
-We do not currently have any borrowings under our Credit Facility.
+As of November 10, 2022, we had an outstanding balance of \$35.0 million on our Credit Facility at a weighted-average interest rate of 6.97%.